Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 ## Objectives
 - Getting familiar with GitHub Codespace
 - Set up a Codespace for your repository with specific extensions and configurations.
+    - Step 1: What is a codespace?
+    - Step 2: Create a codespace in your repository
+    - Step 3: Verify Copilot Functionality
+    - Step 4: Verify the application runs (Optional)
+    - Step 5: Verify calling the REST API (Optional)

 You can then use this codespace to work on the exercises in the Hands on Labs. 🔨